adavarski/Hetzner-Case-Study/README.md

 1 Worker node named “worker” with CX31 template based.
 Press “Create” and the magic starts!
 During the process, Rancher will notify you about the events.
 If you are logged into Hetzer, you can see how automatically the VM are created.
-After several minutes… Congrats!
-Your cluster is up :)
+After several minutes… Cluster is up :)

 <img src="pictures/ranchier-prod-create-cluster-final-output-dashboard-main.png" width="600">